WebSurge-Allow.txt and Robots.txt to run Load Tests

 The content of the file is ignored as long as the request returns an

 If you already have a

-robots.txtfile in the root of your site, you can use it and the following line into the file:
+robots.txt file in the root of your site, you can add the following text:

 WebSurge looks for the

-robots.txtfile in the root of the Website and looks for the above directive and if found enables access under load.
+robots.txt file in the root of the Website and then checks for

 It's important that

 robots.txtare not just placed in the root of your site, but are also accessible via HTTP.
-This can be a problem for ASP.NET MVC application which typically don't serve static file content from disk.
+This can be a problem for ASP.NET MVC applications which often don't serve static file content from disk.

 To work around this you may have to set up a custom route to specifically allow the files to be served.
 For more info on how to handle this ASP.NET MVC and IIS please see this post.